esheldon/nsim/config/README.md

         - normal jackknifing
             meas: 0.0799976 +/- 3.47912e-05, 9.19536e-05 +/- 3.49262e-05
             fracdiff: -2.95e-05 +/- 4.35e-04
+            !!!! turns out the error is really 2.3e-3 !!!!
+            the bug in the dilate must have resulted in huge error in the psf corr.
+This propagates into the 01 and 02 as well, and explains what seemed to be larger than calculated variance

         - full bootstrap
             meas: 0.0799976 +/- 3.65297e-05, 9.19536e-05 +/- 3.5082e-05
             fracdiff: -2.95e-05 +/- 4.57e-04